smart-data-models/dataModel.COVID19/VaccinationCertificate/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `credentialSubject`: Vaccine, Vaccine Event and recipient object  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `expirationDate`: Date and time of expiry  - `id`: Unique identifier of the entity  - `issuanceDate`: Date and time of issuance  - `issuer`: Identity of the issuer  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `expirationDate`: Date and time of expiry  - `id`: Unique identifier of the entity  - `issuanceDate`: Date and time of issuance  - `issuer`: Identity of the issuer  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NSGI Entity Type. it has to be VaccinationCertificate
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)